victoria-id/victoria_id_check_id_sdk_android/readme.md

             when (strID_Check_Result_Code) {

                 "feature_not_found.camera" -> {
-                    // The device does not have a camera needed to scan a QR code and/or ID document.
+                    Log.w("ID check", "The device does not have a camera needed to scan a QR code and/or ID document.")
                 }

                 "feature_not_found.nfc" -> {
-                    // The device does not have NFC capability.
+                    Log.w("ID check", "The device does not have NFC capability.")
                 }

                 "exception.api.url" -> {
-                    // The Victoria Connect API did not accept the API URL to be able to start the process.
+                    Log.w("ID check", "The Victoria Connect API did not accept the API URL to be able to start the process.")
                 }

                 "exception.api.data" -> {
-                    // The Victoria Connect API did not accept the data payload to finish the process.
+                    Log.w("ID check", "The Victoria Connect API did not accept the data payload to finish the process.")
                 }

                 "exception.generic" -> {
-                    // Generic exception.
+                    Log.w("ID check", "Generic exception:")

                     val strException_Description = ID_Check_Result.data
+                    Log.w("ID check", strException_Description)
                 }

                 "success" -> {
-                    // ID check was completed successfully.
+                    Log.w("ID check", "ID check was completed successfully.")

+                    /*
+                     Although the SDK returns the ID data from the API call for your convenience, it could have been altered using a man-in-the-middle attack.
+                     Do not send this information to your own API.
+It is not authoritative.

+                     Your API is expected to fetch the information directly from the Victoria Connect API using call `GET group/:group_id/screening/:screening_id/screenee/:screenee_id/`.
+                    */
                     val strID_Data_JSON = ID_Check_Result.data
                 }
             }